Technique Guide: Build an Awesome Snack Board

 ·

-Snack board with a rainbow of fruits and veggies
+Snack board with colorful fruits and veggies

-Example #1: Eat the rainbow!
+Example #1: Eat the rainbow.
 This bright, fresh snack board focuses on fruits and veggies and is themed around a rainbow.
-From top left, it includes pomegranate, strawberries, baby red bell pepper rings, persimmon slices, whole baby orange bell peppers, orange slices, baby yellow bell pepper rings, roasted delicata squash rounds, cucumber slices, blueberries, radicchio wedges, and grapes.
+From top right, it includes pomegranate, strawberries, baby red bell pepper rings, persimmon slices, whole baby orange bell peppers, orange slices, baby yellow bell pepper rings, roasted delicata squash rounds, cucumber slices, blueberries, radicchio wedges, and grapes.
 A (mostly) raw board like this is so easy to put together since it's just assembly.
 This one is a great example of cutting ingredients differently to create an interesting array of shapes and textures.
 (For full details, see my Instagram post from January 13, 2021.)

 Three small snack boards and a cocktail